vryy/4C/CONTRIBUTING.md

       * source branch: `<branchName>`
       * target branch: `master`
    * On the new merge request creation page, select a merge request template from the dropdown menu to pre-populate the *Description* field with some text.
 Follow the instructions in that template to give as much information as you can such that the merge request can be reviewed and accepted as soon as it is practicable.
-   * To notify interested parties and possible reviewers about your merge request, @mention possible reviewers for this merge request as well as the maintainers of all the files you've touched in the *Interested Parties / Possible Reviewers* section of the *Description* field.
+   * To notify others about your merge request, @mention possible reviewers, affected teams, and other interested parties in the *Interested Parties / Possible Reviewers* section of the *Description* field.
    * Assign an available reviewer from the @baci/baci_maintainer group who will take care of the reviewing/merging process (Members of the @baci/baci_maintainer group do not assign themselves).
    > **Note** Do not create the merge request by clicking on the button *Create merge request* in your issue (creates a new branch).
 * Trigger the execution of the test suite manually: